sachkeeratb/CSach-Interpreted/README.md

 ## Features

 - **Variable Declaration and Printing**: You can create variables and print their values.
-- **Function Declaration and Calling**: You can create your own functions and call them.
+- **Function Declaration and Calling**: You can create your own functions with custom arguments and call them in their scope.

 ## Getting Started